 After taking many medical malpractice cases to trial, we have noticed some common reasons for medical mistakes:

 - Lack of communication between doctors and hospital staff regarding patient care.

-- Poor record keeping that causes doctors to miss important details about a patient’s medical history or medication allergies.
+- Poor record-keeping causes doctors to miss important details about a patient’s medical history or medication allergies.

-- Understaffed facilities that encourage overworked staff to cut corners and ignore proper procedures.
+- Understaffed facilities encourage overworked staff to cut corners and ignore proper procedures.

 - Lack of rest both for doctors and staff who may be asked to work long hours with little sleep, which can compromise decision-making.